Cotati, California

-Like all of Sonoma County, Cotati is included in both the San Francisco Bay Area and North Coast.
+Like the rest of Sonoma County, Cotati is included in both the San Francisco Bay Area and the North Coast.
 Located in the Sonoma Coast AVA, Cotati can also be considered part of Wine Country.
 E & J Gallo Winery operates a 400 acre vineyard called Two Rock Vineyard in the hills west of town.
 Cotati's hexagonal downtown plaza, one of only two hexagonal town layouts in the United States, is California Historical Landmark number 879.
 The other U.S. city with a hexagonal layout is Detroit, Michigan.

 History

 The Coast Miwok civilization thrived in the Cotati area since at least 2000 BC, with principal villages built near major streams.
 Documented villages in the area included Lumen-takala (northeast of present-day Cotati), Payinecha (west of present-day Cotati), and Kotati.

 In 1827, an Irishman named John Thomas Reed ventured into Miwok territory and built a cabin near Crane Creek.
 After the natives burned it, he retreated south to Mill Valley.